-Acupuncture originated in China thousands of years ago, and since then it’s been used to treat almost every imaginable disorder of the body or mind.
-That it’s been perceived as a cure-all is not surprising if we consider that, according to the inseparable fields of traditional Chinese philosophy and medicine, acupuncture gets straight to the source of every possible pain or feeling of malaise.
+Acupuncture originated in China and it’s been used to treat almost every imaginable disorder of the body or mind.
+That it’s been perceived as a cure-all is not surprising if we consider that according to the inseparable fields of traditional Chinese philosophy and medicine acupuncture gets straight to the source of every possible pain or feeling of malaise.
 It was developed with the understanding that the human body contains meridians along which the vital force, known as qi, travels.
 The proper flow of qi is dependent on yin and yang, the two opposing yet complementary forces of the material world.
 When yin and yang are not balanced within the body, they block the movement of qi, resulting in discomfort or illness.
 That’s where it comes in: placing thin needles along a blocked meridian is said to restore the balance of yin and yang and, in turn, the free flow of qi.

 Because acupuncture has been used to treat so many ailments for so long, Western doctors and scientists have become interested in how—or even if—acupuncture works.
 No one has found physical evidence that the meridians central to the Chinese medical tradition are for real, and even though studies often suggest that acupuncture relieves the symptoms of some ailments, the same studies fail to positively identify a physiological mechanism of that relief.
 In fact, some doctors believe that acupuncture is nothing more than an elaborate placebo: patients believe it’s working; therefore it works.
 Another common notion is that the insertion of needles into the skin stimulates nerves, ultimately triggering a change in brain chemistry that makes the patient feel better.
 But even lacking a solid explanation of acupuncture’s mechanisms, Western doctors are increasingly recommending acupuncture as a complementary treatment for a range of physical and psychological conditions.